 Grow your own food.

 A backyard garden or even raising chickens, pigs or cattle may seem crazy, but it can save you tons of money.
 While you may not have a farm for raising animals, you will find that many areas have many farms that sell a side of beef at a much lower price per pound than your grocery store.
 It’s a large up front investment, but the overall savings is significant enough to really be worth your money.
-A garden is an easy small investment way to have your own food available and easy to can or freeze.

 If you’re a single income family, what are some ways that you have changed your family’s finances for the better?
 I’d love to read in the comments below!